noronhaa/frameworkium-ui/README.md

   </profiles>
 ```

-7. You are now set up to run tests, once you have have written your first test run `mvn clean test` from the command line
+7. You are now set up to run tests, once you have have written your first
+test run `mvn clean test` from the command line.

 ## Selenium Grid

-Providing you have already set up selenium grid you can run your tests on the grid with frameworkium-ui by specifying the gridURL parameter at runtime:
+Providing you have already set up selenium grid you can run your tests on
+the grid with frameworkium-ui by specifying the gridURL parameter at runtime:

 ```bash
 mvn clean verify -DgridURL=http://someurl:4444/wd/hub